Member-only story

 kubectl auth can-i --as system:serviceaccount:test:foo get pods -n test

-Still show the same pop up
+Still shows the same pop-up

 Just created a rule but did not bind it with the service account